sanand0/til/til.md

 ## Dec 2025

 - 23 Dec 2025.
 Discovered the `--extreme` option for `xz`, which compresses even better (but slower).
 For archives, I now use `xz -9e -vv file`.
-(Note: Single-threaded is slower but better for compression, so don't use `-mt`. )
+Single-threaded is slower but better for compression, so don't use `-mt`.
+For ultra-large files, add `--lzma2=dict=256MiB` or similar, keeping dictionary size smaller than RAM and file size. [#](https://chatgpt.com/c/694a1d73-88a8-8320-8e3d-e8335eb52b37)
 - 21 Dec 2025.
 You can specify a git repo as an inline script dependency directly in a `.py` file when running with `uv`! [#](https://claude.ai/chat/e5c44b76-4b23-4765-aeb1-85263cac423d)
   ```python
   # /// script